wonhee3472/Da_Vinci_Code/README.md

         ![Confusion Matrix - Oversampling Stars vs QSO vs Galaxies](https://user-images.githubusercontent.com/93900628/164950596-0247294b-b42c-40fd-8ab1-6ee035d42695.png)

-  Limitations: yeilds better results for binary outcomes
+  Limitations:
+  - Leads to overfitting when observationss are less than number of features
+  - Sensitive to outliers
+  - Assumes independant and dependant variables have a linear relationship
+  - Training set must be seperate from other data points

+  Benefits:
-  Benefits: Known for classification
+  - Known for classification

   - RandomForestClassifer:
      - We achieved a 97.2% accuracy rate for oversampling and a 97.3% accuracy for undersampling.